-Preceptors are community professionals, including nurse clinicians, nurse practitioners, physicians, nurse educators, and nurse leaders who volunteer their expertise and allow DNP students to access patients and clinical sites.
+Preceptors are community professionals, including nurse clinicians, nurse practitioners, physicians, nurse educators, administrators, and nurse leaders who volunteer their expertise and allow DNP students to access patients and clinical sites.
+Preceptors should hold a minimum of a master's degree or possess relevant knowledge and expertise in their role.
+All preceptors must be approved by the faculty advisor.